 The longroom was available for receptions and parties but was mainly used as a common room for watching tv, playing billiards and having a drink at the bar.
 An ordinary working day was usually finished with a beer.

 For 350 years this Land and its barracks were controlled by the Ministery of Defense.
-By July 2018, apart from two or thee buildings, the barracks will be taken over step by step by the Bureau Marine Land Amsterdam, the project bureau operating on behalf of the Government and the city of Amsterdam.
+In recent years, part of this area has been transferred to the Central Government Real Estate Agency.
+The transferred buildings and sites are managed by Bureau Marineterrein Amsterdam, the project office that operates on behalf of the national government and the City of Amsterdam

-There are also guided tours on the historical Marineterrein (Dutch).
+There are guided tours on the historical Marineterrein (Dutch site).